 Nokia may have been barred from making smartphones as a part of Microsoft’s agreement, but that doesn’t stop the company to innovate the tech world, which is clear from its recent GPRS technology.

-The EC-EGPRS otherwise called as Extended Coverage Enhanced Packet Radio Service is developed to overcome some of the drawbacks of traditional GSM or GPRS systems, the main focus on EC-EGPRS is reduce the power consumption and to improve the signal coverage, which is prominent from the name of the system itself
+The EC-EGPRS otherwise called as Extended Coverage Enhanced Packet Radio Service is developed to overcome some of the drawbacks of traditional GSM or GPRS systems, the main focus on EC-EGPRS has reduced the power consumption and to improve the signal coverage, which is prominent from the name of the system itself

-In a pre-demo Nokia’s Flexi Multi-radio base station and mobile station with EC-EGPRS were incorporated.
+In a pre-demo Nokia’s Flexi Multi-radio base station and a mobile station with EC-EGPRS were incorporated.